 There was an aspect of WikiLeaks’ work that was, through 2008 and 2009, beginning to trouble Assange.
-Although it was a peripatetic organisation with a small permanent staff, WikiLeaks had proven to be an outstanding success in attracting leaks and then publishing them.
-By late 2009 it had published documents concerning an Islamist assassination order from Somalia; massive corruption in Daniel arap Moi’s Kenya; tax avoidance by the largest Swiss bank, Julius Baer; an oil spill in Peru, a nuclear accident in Iran and toxic chemical dumping by the Trafigura corporation off the Ivory Coast.
+Although it was a peripatetic organisation with only four permanent staff – Assange, Domscheit-Berg and two others known as “ the architect” and “the technician” – WikiLeaks had proven to be an outstanding success in attracting leaks and then publishing them.
+By late 2009 it had published documents concerning an Islamist assassination order from Somali; massive corruption in Daniel arap Moi’s Kenya; tax avoidance by the largest Swiss bank, Julius Baer; an oil spill in Peru, a nuclear accident in Iran and toxic chemical dumping by the Trafigura corporation off the Ivory Coast.
 Further, it had released the Guantanamo Bay operational manuals; secret film of dissent in Tibet; the emails of Sarah Palin; a suppressed report into an assassination squad operating in Kenya; American intelligence reports on the battle of Fallujah, and reports into the conditions in its jails; the Climategate emails; the internet censorship lists from Australia; and, finally, the loans book of the Icelandic bank Kaupthing.
 WikiLeaks had never been successfully sued, although Julius Baer had tried.
 None of the identities of the whistleblowers who sought to conceal them had been uncovered.
 WikiLeaks had won awards from the Economist, in 2008, and from Amnesty International, in 2009.
 Assange believed that WikiLeaks’ information had determined a Kenyan election.
 He knew that the publication of the loans book in Iceland had riveted the nation, especially after Kaupthing had brought down an injunction against the national broadcaster’s evening television news.
 And yet, as his internal communications make clear, he was puzzled and appalled by the world’s indifference to his leaks.

 What does it mean when only those facts about the world with economic powers behind them can be heard, when the truth lays [sic] naked before the world and no one will be the first to speak without a bribe?